“My Contact Has Gone Cold and Isn’t Returning My Calls or Emails – Should I Try and Call Higher?”

-If there was something internally (like a personal issue or a promotion / demotion or pink slip), you’ll probably hear about it now from the assistant / gatekeeper.
+If there were something internally (like a personal issue or a promotion/demotion or pink slip), you’d probably hear about it now from the assistant/gatekeeper.

-If however nothing like that happened and your prospect is still there, once an internal person passes the message along the odds of you getting a call or at least an email back, will go up.
+If, however, nothing like that happened and your prospect is still there, once an internal person passes the message along with the odds of you getting a call or at least an email back, it will go up.

 What If I Don’t Get a Call / Email After That?

-If you don’t get some response after contacting their assistant you are really down to only to choices at this point.
+If you don’t get some response after contacting their assistant, you are down to only two choices at this point.